Non-Ambipolarity of Microturbulent Transport: Perturbed magnetic field due to microturbulence

 \section{Perturbed magnetic field due to microturbulence}

 The effect of microturbulence on the magnetic field is easier to understand when the velocity of the magnetic field lines $\vec{u}_\bot$ is distinguished from the mass-flow velocity $\vec{v}$ of the plasma.
-The field-line velocity can be defined using the representation of an arbitrary vector $\vec{E}$ in terms of another arbitrary vector $\vec{B}$, Equation (26) in \cite{Boozer:RMP},
+In a torus with $\varphi$ the toroidal angle, the field-line velocity can be defined using the representation of an arbitrary vector $\vec{E}$ in terms of another arbitrary vector $\vec{B}$, Equation (26) in \cite{Boozer:RMP},

 which is a mathematical identity.
 This equation can be inserted into Faraday's Law to obtain an equation with general validity,